annuaire-entreprises-data-gouv-fr/site/TECHNICAL_ASSESSMENT.md

 ## Objective

-Implement a company comparison page that allows users to compare two companies side by side using Next.js App Router and React best practices.
+Implement a company comparison page that allows users to compare two companies side by side.

-NB : this feature is completly useless.
-It is just an excuse to test your React skills.
+Please note that this feature does not make sense.
+It is just an excuse to test your technical (React, Next.js) skills.

 ## Task Description